FusionAuth/fusionauth-site/site/_posts/2022-11-28-fusionauth-re-invent.md

 excerpt_separator: "<!--more-->"
 ---

 AWS re:Invent is one of the largest technical conferences in the world.
 In the cloud space, it is the go-to event.
-This year there will be tens of thousands of attendees in Las Vegas, Nevada.
+This week there will be tens of thousands of attendees in Las Vegas, Nevada.
 The [FusionAuth team will be among them](/aws-reinvent22), and we'd love to see you.

 <!--more-->